Accounting · Reconciliation services

 If the last time anything was reconciled was last year, everything sitting on top of those books — statements, taxes, decisions — is provisional.
 Catch-up or cleanup gets you back to a known-good baseline.

 If you can’t explain in 60 seconds why the numbers differ, the books aren’t reconciled.
-They should always agree after timing items.
+After timing items, they should always agree — and a stuck difference usually means a duplicate, a missing entry, or a beginning-balance error.

 Auto-matched bank feeds aren’t reconciliation — they’re imports.
-Without statement-to-book confirmation, duplicates and missing transactions stay invisible.
+Without statement-to-book confirmation, duplicates and missing transactions stay invisible until an account is actually reconciled to its statement.

-A credit card that’s only entered when paid off isn’t reconciled — the expense detail and the running liability are both wrong all month.
+A credit card that’s only entered when it’s paid off isn’t reconciled — the expense detail and the running liability are both wrong all month, and the year-end balance is anyone’s guess.

 If your tax professional reconciles your books in January, you’re paying CPA rates for bookkeeping work.
-A real monthly close eliminates that handoff cost.
+A real monthly close eliminates that handoff cost and the surprises that come with it.

 External parties test reconciliation as the first credibility check.
 Unreconciled accounts fail that test fast — even when the underlying numbers are close to right.